ElektraInitiative/PermaplanT/doc/usecases/polyculture/suggest_plants.md

-# Use Case: Plant suggestions
+# Use Case: Suggest plants

 ## Summary